-- 103 The need to consider future population needs is a central tenet of planning and the 2014 Strategic Housing Market Assessment (SHMA) has identified that by 2031 38% of the District's population will be over 65. - 104 The NPPF states that 'Older people occupy nearly a third of all homes.
-Nearly two-thirds (60%) of the projected increase in the number of households from 2008-2033 will be headed by someone aged 65 or over'. - 105 The SHMA identified that across the district with an ageing population, there will be a greater need for bungalows and smaller dwellings by 2031.

-- 106 Whilst currently only 15% of the Parish population are over 65, by 2033 across the District 38% of people will be over 65.
-Older people are likely to require smaller houses (2 bedroom) located near to amenities. - 107 The provision of smaller dwellings was also supported in the community consultation in 2015 with 2 bed bungalows being the single most popular house type identified as needed in the future (closely followed by 3 bed semidetached houses) - 108 Policy 3 requires new housing to reflect the local need for smaller dwellings.
+- The NPPF states that 'Older people occupy nearly a third of all homes.
+Nearly two-thirds (60%) of the projected increase in the number of households from 2008-2033 will be headed by someone aged 65 or over'. - 405104 The SHMA identified that across the district with an ageing population, there will be a greater need for bungalows and smaller dwellings by 2031-2035. - Whilst currently only 15% of the Parish population are over 65, by 105 By 2033 it is expected that. across the District, 38% of people will be over 65.
+Older people are likely to require smaller houses (2 bedroom) located near to amenities. - 407106 The provision of smaller dwellings was also supported in the community consultation in 2015 with 2 bed bungalows being the single most popular house type identified as needed in the future (closely followed by 3 bed semidetached houses) - 108 107 Policy 3 requires new housing to reflect the local need for smaller dwellings.

-Policy 3: A Mix of Housing Type
+Policy 3: A Types and Mix of Housing Type